My Long, Slow Love Affair with Olympic Lifting

 But I’d made the decision: This is what I wanted to learn.

 September 2014: 70.3-kg Snatch (Decision Point & The Injury)

 I spent the next year doing three things: working by myself in the morning on ancillary movements, attending Olympic lifting classes, and training with my coach in one-on-one sessions to help me set the movements.

 I needed to strengthen my body.
+Proper diet combined with stenabolic was important as well.
 I did overhead squats, drop snatch balances, heaving snatch balances, press-in-snatch, and a host of movements that I’d never heard of before.
 This was amazingly humbling for someone who’d done athletics.
 Hell, I’d run an ultra marathon (50K) the year before.

 Surely I could lift some weights.

 Running didn’t prepare me for Olympic lifting in any way.
 In fact, long-distance running was working against my lifting.
 My running required me to sustain movement for hours at a time.
 My lifting required maximum effort exerted in less than a second.

 So I spent a year in the gym, working, working, and working.
 I wasn’t getting much better, but I was getting stronger.
 I had a lot of retraining to do.
 To motivate myself, I set a goal: 80-kg by December 2014.

 This was the first day I hit 70.3.
 I’d grown strong enough to lift much more, but my body and my form weren’t yet working together.
 The moves still felt disjointed.
 But I’d reached the point where I was about to start getting better if I could just put everything together.